Himel-Tasrif/AI-Photo-Finder/README.md

 1. Job seekers struggle to optimize resumes for each application.
 2. Recruiters waste hours manually screening CVs.

-**AI CV Checker** bridges that gap with automation and intelligence.
+**AI Photo Finder** bridges that gap with automation and intelligence.

 ---